Reflecting on Women in STEM - Part Two: Female STEM Speakers at LIYSF

 Her passion for astronomy sparked at a young age when she started building telescopes.
 After graduating from the Imperial College of London with a BSc in Physics and a PhD in mechanical engineering, Dr Aderin-Pocock briefly worked for the Ministry of Defence, before continuing with her initial passion for astronomy.

-Dr Aderin-Pocock’s journey into STEM is inspiration and selfless.
+Dr Aderin-Pocock’s journey into STEM is inspiring and selfless.
 In an interview with The Guardian, she shares,

 Dr Dervilla Mitchell speaking at LIYSF 2019

-Dr Dervilla Mitchell is a highly revered civil engineer in the United Kingdom (UK) who gave a principal lecture at the 61st LIYSF in 2019 and at LIYSF 2015.
+Dr Dervilla Mitchell is a highly revered civil engineer in the United Kingdom (UK) who gave a principal lecturer at the 61st LIYSF in 2019 and at LIYSF in 2015.

-She is the current chair of the Royal Academy of Engineering Diversity Committee, and the founding member of Arup’s Diversity Steering Group and played an active role in establishing Arup’s women’s network, connect women.
+She is the current chair of the Royal Academy of Engineering Diversity Committee, the founding member of Arup’s Diversity Steering Group, and played an active role in establishing Arup’s women’s network, connect women.